Death Away From Home

 When Death Occurs Away From Home

 Death away from home is often unexpected, but it does happen.
-The process of handling funeral arrangements is already complicated and stressful, but knowing what to do when this happens away from home can help family members responsible for making any arrangements.
-Having this knowledge will ensure you are making wise decisions that focus on quality of care at sensible pricing.
+Knowing what to do if this happens can help family members make responsible, quality arrangements.
 Our family and staff are able to assist you in answering any questions you may have.
-The below information can help guide you and your family through the process.
+The below information can also guide you and your family through the process.

 Contact the Proper Authorities